PulpFest

 The summertime destination for fans and collectors of popular culture both old and new, PulpFest seeks to honor the pulps by drawing attention to the many ways these throwaway magazines have inspired writers, artists, film directors, software developers, and other creators over the decades.

 Why not come see what it’s all about?
-PulpFest 2024 will take place from Thursday, August 1, through Sunday, August 4, at the DoubleTree by Hilton Hotel Pittsburgh – Cranberry.
-We’ll be celebrating “Spice, Spies, Shaw” and More at our 2024 convention.
-Start planning now to join PulpFest 2024 in Mars, Pennsylvania.
+PulpFest 2025 will take place from Thursday, August 7, through Sunday, August 10, at the DoubleTree by Hilton Hotel Pittsburgh – Cranberry.
+We’ll be celebrating “Masters of Blood and Thunder” and More at our 2025 convention.
+Start planning now to join PulpFest 2025 in Mars, Pennsylvania.

 Every year, PulpFest celebrates mystery, adventure, science fiction, romance, and other forms of genre fiction.
 The rough paper magazines played a major role in the development of fiction categories.
 Pulp publisher Street & Smith pioneered the specialized fiction magazine in late 1915.
 About ten years later, Hugo Gernsback debuted Amazing Stories — the first science fiction magazine.
 Its regular cover artist for much of the 1930s was Leo Morey.
 A prime example of his work is the May 1931 issue of Amazing Stories.

-Over the years, pulp characters such as Tarzan, Zorro, Conan, Buck Rogers, Sam Spade, The Shadow — depicted in our featured image by George Rozen, excerpted from his cover art for the August 1, 1933 issue of The Shadow Magazine — Doc Savage, and Cthulhu have inspired creators across the globe.
-Another is A. A. Wyn’s Secret Agent X, featured in one of our PulpFest 2024 web images, adapted by William Lampkin from Norman Saunder’s cover art for the June 1938 issue of Secret Agent X.
+Over the years, pulp characters such as Zorro, Conan, Buck Rogers, Sam Spade, The Shadow — depicted in our featured image by George Rozen, excerpted from his cover art for the August 1, 1933 issue of The Shadow Magazine — Doc Savage, and Cthulhu have inspired creators across the globe.
+Another is Edgar Rice Burroughs’ Tarzan, featured in one of our PulpFest 2025 web images, adapted by William Lampkin from Clinton Pettee’s cover for the October 1912 issue of The All-Story, illustrating Edgar Rice Burroughs’ novel, “Tarzan of the Apes,” printed in its entirety.
+We’ll be saluting no less than three “Masters of Blood and Thunder” — Edgar Rice Burroughs, Rafael Sabatini, and Edgar Wallace on the 150th anniversary of their births.

-Characters such as Secret Agent X continue to influence the world’s pop culture.
-Come to PulpFest 2024 to learn more about the pulps and the creators they continue to inspire.
+Characters such as Tarzan and The Shadow continue to influence the world’s pop culture.
+Come to PulpFest 2025 to learn more about the pulps and the creators they continue to inspire.

 PulpFest Returns to Pittsburgh!